AmanVerma18/html-css/README.md

 3.dir

-two files will be shown- selectors.css and selectorsExercise.html to view website open selectorsExercise.html for that type -

-selectorsExercise.html
+different files will be shown with .html extension and .css extension.
+To view a file(html) in chrome type that file name life selectorsExercise.html or ImageGrid.html